dongmeic/MPO_Data_Portal/README.md

 June 2020

-This is a repository to track the data organization for the [Central Lane Metropolitan Planning Organization Data Portal] (https://www.thempo.org/887/Data).
+This is a repository to track the data organization for the [Central Lane Metropolitan Planning Organization Data Portal](https://www.thempo.org/887/Data).
 The process is coded in R. The repo folders are organized by data categories: crash, transit, traffic count, population, and commuter.
 Each folder includes a README.md to explain the data sources and data processing and R scripts to show the data processing.
 More information about datasets, dashboards and projects is shared on the Wiki pages.

 ## Crash Data

-The CrashData folder includes scripts *SafetyEmphasisAreas.r* to define and calculate variables in the [Transportation Safety Emphasis Areas](https://www.thempo.org/912/Transportation-Safety-Emphasis-Areas) viz, and *US_FARS.r* to organize [VMT] (https://www.fhwa.dot.gov/policyinformation/statistics/2018/vm2.cfm) (Note: edit the year information on the website link to get the most recent year data) and [FARS] (https://www-fars.nhtsa.dot.gov/States/StatesCrashesAndAllVictims.aspx) data for the
+The CrashData folder includes scripts *SafetyEmphasisAreas.r* to define and calculate variables in the [Transportation Safety Emphasis Areas](https://www.thempo.org/912/Transportation-Safety-Emphasis-Areas) viz, and *US_FARS.r* to organize [VMT](https://www.fhwa.dot.gov/policyinformation/statistics/2018/vm2.cfm) (Note: edit the year information on the website link to get the most recent year data) and [FARS](https://www-fars.nhtsa.dot.gov/States/StatesCrashesAndAllVictims.aspx) data for the

 ## Transit Data